andyatkinson/andyatkinson.github.io/writing.md

 ### Ruby Inside

-I contributed an article to Peter Cooper's popular site for Ruby programmers.
+I contributed an article to Peter Cooper's popular site for Ruby programmers back in 2009.

   * [7 Video Presentations From The WindyCityRails 2009 Conference](http://www.rubyinside.com/7-video-presentations-from-the-windycityrails-2009-conference-2592.html)

-### Dev.to
+### DEV

-I experimented with writing posts on Dev.to to check the experience, engagement etc.
+I experimented with the DEV platform to see what the writing experience was like, and to get a sense of the engagement on posts.

 * [Dump and Restore PostgreSQL Tables](https://dev.to/andyatkinson/dump-and-load-a-postgresql-table-p0o)